 - A healthy balanced diet will help to keep your bones healthy.
 Calcium and vitamin D are important for strong bones.

 See our eating and drinking pages for more information.

-Regular physical activity helps to strengthen muscles and improves balance and co-ordination.
+- Regular physical activity helps to strengthen muscles and improves balance and co-ordination.
 Find out how much activity you should be aiming for.
-You can also use this health and wellbeing planner to find out ways to keep active across Staffordshire.

 - basic personal alarms that you press to get help (e.g. they make a loud noise to attract attention or they can send a signal to a carer or relative)